demora33/demora33/README.md

 <h1 align="center">Hi 👋, I'm Alfonso</h1>
 <h3 align="center">Telecommunications and blockchain engineer.
 I am looking forward to see what Web3 and DeFi can bring us in the future.</h3>

-- 🌱 I’m currently learning **about AI, prompt engineering and LLM's.**

-- 💬 Ask me about **decentralization opportunities for your business.**

 - 📫 How to reach me: **alfonsodemoranavarro@gmail.com**

 <h3 align="left">Connect with me:</h3>